-Whether the qualified engineer is employed by the original rack system manufacturer or by an independent inspection professional, there are certain, more subtle types of damage that are less likely to be detected by a non-engineer.
 For example, broken anchor bolts or loose connection points between beams and columns are not nearly as obvious as a significantly bent upright.
-Further, an experienced rack engineer is far more likely to identify unauthorized reconfigurations or structural modifications—such as removal of diagonal bracing—that might reduce the rack’s capacity or integrity.
+Further, an experienced rack engineer is far more likely to identify unauthorized reconfigurations or structural modifications.
+These include removal of diagonal bracing or other changes that might reduce the rack’s capacity or integrity.

 Ultimately, regular rack inspections performed by a professional rack engineer will ensure that the system supports the operation’s ability to store and retrieve material as quickly and safely as possible.
 Or, put another way, a safe rack system ensures productivity and minimizes cost—and that’s a best practice every facility owner can endorse.